jasonjgeiger/homelab-monitored/README.md

 # What this repo is

 This is for server nodes that are to be monitored.
-It sents stats.
+It sends stats.

 # What this repo is not